-Fractional Co2 Laser Resurfacing, or otherwise known as Fractional Photothermolysis, is a non-invasive laser cosmetic procedure that improves skin conditions such as wrinkles and lines, acne scars, general scars, sun damage, brown spots and other skin problems, and results are shown immediately with minimal side effects and recovery periods.
+Fractional Co2 Laser Resurfacing, otherwise known as Fractional Photothermolysis, is a non-invasive laser cosmetic procedure that improves skin conditions such as wrinkles and lines, acne scars, general scars, sun damage, brown spots and other skin problems, and results are shown immediately with minimal side effects and recovery periods.

 How does Fractional Co2 Laser work?

-The non-ablative laser is a type of aesthetic equipment of skin rejuvenation introduced recently.
+The non-ablative laser is a type of aesthetic equipment for skin rejuvenation introduced recently.
 These lasers have lower energy levels than ablative lasers.
 It causes damage within the dermal layer of the skin without removal of the outer epidermal layers.
-That is to say, the laser treats the layers of skin under the surface without much damage to the skin surface resulting in faster recovery time.
+That is to say, the laser treats the layers of skin under the surface without much damage to the skin surface resulting in a faster recovery time.